Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: S2. Raman measurements and thermometry

-The FWHM and first-order temperature coefficient of high frequency Raman modes obtained for different samples are summarized in Figure \ref{TempCoeffHFMs} The $\chi_T$ value of 2H and 3R stacked bilayer MoS$_2$ matches well.

-\subsection{S3.
-2. Temperature coefficient of low-frequency Raman modes}
+\subsection{S2.
+1. Temperature coefficient of low-frequency Raman modes}

 The first-order temperature coefficients of low frequency Raman modes obtained for different samples are summarized in Table \ref{TempCoeffLFMs}.
-The $\chi_T$ values of shear modes of 2H stacked bilayer is much smaller than that of 3R stacked bilayer.
-This variation can be attributed to the difference in the coupling strength of near by layers in different stacking configurations.
 For trilayer samples both SM and LBM has the same phonon frequency.
 The temperature coefficient of layer breathing mode and higher orders of low-frequency modes of few-layer samples are not obtained due to less access to ultra-low frequencies.

-In 3R polytype the observed temperature coefficient of layer breathing mode is smaller than that of shear mode.
-This might be due to the absence of contribution from thermal expansion in layer breathing mode.

-\subsection{S3.
-3. Laser power dependent Raman measurements}
+\subsection{S2.
+2. Laser power dependent Raman measurements}

 The power coefficients of E$^1_{2g}$ mode is less sensitive to variations in layer number.
 The magnitude of power coefficient of E$^1_{2g}$ and A$_{1g}$ Raman mode decreases with layer number as given in Figure \ref{PowerCoeffHFMs}.